Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Introduction

 Nearly 50 years after the introduction of SPH, a plethora of mesh-free methods has emerged.
 The reproducing kernel particle method (RKPM)~\cite{RKPM_liu1995}, generalised finite difference method (GFDM)~\cite{jensen_finite_1972, benito_solving_2007}, the generalised moving least squares (GMLS)~\cite{trask_high-order_2016, trask_compatible_2018,gross_meshfree_2020}, the radial basis-finite difference methods~\cite{FLYER201621}, and the local anisotropic basis function method (LABFM)~\cite{king_high_2020, king_high-order_2022, king_mesh-free_2024} are examples of mesh-free numerical methods that show high-order convergence by solving linear systems to calculate kernels or inter-particle weights.
 For a review of high-order mesh-free methods, we refer the reader to the introduction of ~\cite{king_high_2020}.
 The above methods are typically employed in an Eulerian framework, and to the best of the authors' knowledge, no formally high-order mesh-free methods have been developed and implemented at scale for a large number of degrees of freedom in a Lagrangian framework, due to the prohibitive computational costs.
 This creates a gap between Lagrangian and high-order mesh-free methods, which has motivated the development of computationally cheaper high-order mesh-free methods~\cite{Lind_review}.

 Machine Learning (ML) has received considerable attention recently across many different fields~\cite{SHEHAB2022105458, duriez_machine_2017, KHAN20201444, Li_2022, ray_chatgpt_2023}.
 In particular, neural network architectures---a central component of ML---leverage the universal approximation (UA) theorem, which allows feed-forward architecture to approximate any continuous function between two Euclidean spaces~\cite{kratsios_universal_2021}.
 Fluid dynamics simulations, especially the ones performed in mesh-based frameworks, have been extensively enhanced using ML; for a comprehensive review, see~\cite{sharma_review_2023}.
 In contrast, mesh-free methods have received comparatively less attention from the ML community.
 Nonetheless, recent advancements have demonstrated the potential of ML in this domain, leading to notable progress.
 In~\cite{zago}, multi-layer perceptrons (MLPs) were used to estimate the hydrodynamic forces between particles in SPH.
 Results showed the MLP predictions were faithful to standard SPH results in dam break, and also presented good generalisation for different geometries than the ones present in the training dataset.
-In~\cite{ISHP}, Zhang \textit{et al.} implemented graph neural networks (GNN) to surrogate the pressure Poisson's equation in incompressible SPH (ISPH).
+In~\cite{ISHP}, graph neural networks (GNN) were implemented to surrogate the pressure Poisson's equation in incompressible SPH (ISPH).
 This approach produced qualitatively similar results for the tested cases, exhibited convergence behavior comparable to ISPH, and demonstrated satisfactory generalization to more complex systems.
 The methods discussed above leveraged the system's state to train data-driven models, which, despite demonstrating satisfactory generalization, are inherently limited to similar physical regimes.
-Furthermore, these models act as surrogates segments of SPH, which inherently suffers from poor accuracy in approximating differential operators.
-As a result, the trained models will replicate similar inconsistencies found in SPH weights.
 Beyond these applications, ML has also been explored as a tool to mitigate the computational costs of solving linear systems in discretized PDEs, offering alternative pathways for improving numerical efficiency.